 Crucial Facilities: Outdoor Nets Senior School

-The proposed outdoor nets facility at the Senior school will be strategically located near the existing cricket nets and will feature a high-quality, 40m x 30m cricket surface.
-The dynamic base structure design will enable bowlers to utilise full-length run-ups and wear spikes, ensuring a realistic and professional training environment.
+The proposed outdoor nets facility at the Senior school will be strategically located near the existing cricket nets and will feature a high-quality, 34m x 22m cricket surface.
+The A-Base is a premium ECB-approved non-turf cricket pitch system designed to deliver consistent, high-performance playing conditions.
+It features a robust layered construction, including compacted aggregate bases, an underpad for shock absorption, and a durable tufted playing surface.
+Engineered for longevity and weather resistance.

 Crucial Facilities: Prep School Pavilion